 You may be feeling overwhelmed by the idea of hosting a plant-based holiday meal.
 Don’t sweat it, most of the holiday classics can be easily tweaked so they are totally whole food plant-based.
 Your guests will be none the wiser.

-Mashed Potatoes – Add a couple of cloves of garlic to the pot while the potatoes boil or steam.
-Then drain and mash the potatoes and garlic with vegetable broth and plant milk.
-Add some fresh chives if you’re feeling fancy.
+Add a couple of cloves of garlic to the pot while the potatoes boil or steam.
+Then drain and mash the potatoes and garlic with vegetable broth and/or plant milk.
+Add some fresh chives or any other herbs you like.

-Gravy – Most people are concerned about what to use as a plant-based gravy.
+Most people are concerned about what to use as a plant-based gravy.
 Mushroom gravy is a great stand-in that pairs beautifully with just about any savoury dish.
+Or make gravy the way you typically would.
+Just utilize vegetable broth in place of pan drippings.

-Vegetable Sides – Veggie sides are easily made without milk or butter.
+- Veggie sides can be easily made without milk or butter.

 - Roasted vegetables offer tons of flavour.